A BABY BORN IN PARIS TEXAS

 Paris needs a public information officer like a stray dog needs more fleas.

-While two years of weeds were still standing in some places and a new crop growing all over town, the City of Paris grew an assistant city manager and a deputy city manger to help the city manager to grow more government.
+While years of weeds were still standing in some places and a new crop growing all over town, the City of Paris grew an assistant city manager and a deputy city manger to help the city manager to grow more government.

 As the Paris Texas Chamber of Commerce previously asked, What did Paris need most, weeds cut or a larger city administration?”